gtoshelvin/Elvin_Gitonga_StructuredProgramming/Assignment3 /README.md

            // num is now 6

 9. Practical Scenarios for Call by Value and Call by Reference.

 a.
 When Call by Value Is Preferred.

-          -When performing calculations that only need the value (e.g., computing an average or square of a number)
+When performing calculations that only need the value (e.g., computing an average or square of a number)

-          -When working with small variables like integers or floats
+When working with small variables like integers or floats

 Example use case:

 Passing a student’s marks to calculate a grade without changing the original marks.

 b.
 When Call by Reference Is Preferred.

-         -Swapping values between variables
+Swapping values between variables

-         -Updating variables inside a function
+Updating variables inside a function

 Example use case:

 Passing a variable to a function that updates a bank account balance.